If areas of your body are covered in thickened, reddened skin with flaky, silver-white patches that resemble scales, chances are, you have psoriasis.

 Scientists now consider psoriasis an auto-immune disorder that is passed on genetically.
 And though it most often strikes individuals between the ages of 15 and 35, there is reason to believe that you can use nutrition to control psoriasis at any age.
 Although, it also helps to avoid known psoriasis triggers.
 We’ll start by discussing the foods, and their nutrients, that can help you keep psoriasis at bay.

 Psoriasis Fighting Foods

 This list could also be called ‘Inflammation Fighting Foods’ since it is systemic inflammation (SI) that leads to psoriasis outbreaks, and only by arresting that inflammation may one successfully decrease and halt those outbreaks.
 This list is just a starting point.
 There are many more anti-inflammatory foods, too many to list here.

 Psoriasis Fighting Nutrients

-All cruciferous vegetables are anti-inflammatory, not just broccoli, cauliflower, kale and red cabbage, which I have listed above.
+All cruciferous vegetables are anti-inflammatory, not just broccoli, cauliflower, kale, and red cabbage, which I have listed above.
 Why?
-Because cruciferous vegetables contain vitamins, minerals and other antioxidants, as well as chemicals known as glucosinolates.
+Because cruciferous vegetables contain vitamins, minerals, and other antioxidants, as well as chemicals called glucosinolates.
 Glucosinolates are several biologically active compounds that are currently being studied for their anti-inflammatory properties, in the hope that someday synthetic (patentable) glucosinolates can be used medicinally to treat illnesses caused by inflammation, specifically cancer.